Poverty Targeting with Imperfect Information: Empirical Bayes Rules

-Following the recent literature, and rather than assuming a specific parametric form for the latent distribution \(G\), I estimate the unknown prior nonparametrically using the nonparametric maximum likelihood estimator (NPMLE) of \citeA{kiefer1956consistency}.
-An NPMLE is any \( \hat{G} \in \mathcal{G} \), the set of all probability distributions, that maximizes the marginal log-likelihood of the observations \( (\hat{y}_{i})_{i=1}^{n} \).
-Specifically, \(\hat{G}\) solves
+To make the oracle rule feasible, I estimate the unknown prior distribution \(G\) nonparametrically using the nonparametric maximum likelihood estimator (NPMLE) of \citeA{kiefer1956consistency}.
+Rather than imposing a parametric form, the NPMLE lets the data determine the shape of \(G\) by maximizing the marginal likelihood of the observed signals under the Gaussian mixture model induced by Assumptions~\ref{assump:normality} and~\ref{assump:prior}.

-where \(\varphi(\cdot)\) denotes the probability density function of a standard normal random variable.
-In other words, the NPMLE searches over all possible distributions \(G\) to find the one that best explains the observed, noisy income estimates, without imposing restrictive parametric assumptions \cite{soloff2021multivariate}.

-The resulting optimization problem is infinite-dimensional but convex, with a strictly concave objective and linear constraints.
-Thanks to this structure, modern interior-point algorithms can efficiently compute an approximate solution \cite{koenker2014convex}.
-In practice, the likelihood is maximized over a discretized grid of candidate support points.
-As shown by \citeA{dicker2016high}, a good approximation can be achieved provided that the grid includes at least \(\sqrt{n}\) support points.

-The NPMLE exhibits several properties that make it particularly attractive for shrinkage estimation.
-First, the estimated prior \(\hat{G}\) is discrete, supported on at most \(n\) points \cite{koenker2017rebayes}, which facilitates efficient computation of posterior quantities such as the posterior mean.
-Second, \(\hat{G}\) is a consistent estimator of the true prior \(G\) under mild regularity conditions \cite{kiefer1956consistency}.
-Third, \citeA{polyanskiy2020self} show that with high probability, the number of support points selected by the optimization grows only logarithmically with the sample size, \(\mathcal{O}(\log n)\), despite allowing for arbitrary complexity.
-This ``self-regularization" property eliminates the need for external tuning parameters, allowing the NPMLE to adapt flexibly to the underlying distribution while controlling model complexity automatically.